nilx/io_png/README_io_png.txt

 * the first 1200 cells (30 x 40) containing the red channel
 * the next 1200 cells containing the green channel
 * the last 1200 cells containing the blue channel
 In each channel, the image is stores row after row.
-Thus, the resulting array contains.

 No image structure is needed, and the image size information is collected via pointer parameters.